GoogleCloudPlatform/healthcare-deid/physionet/README.md

 ### Run DeID

 run_deid.py runs Physionet De-ID via the Pipelines API on a sharded file in GCS.
-The PhysioNet code and configuration has been packaged into a Docker container at gcr.io/genomics-api-test/physionet.
+It uses a docker image from gcr.io/YOUR_PROJECT/physionet which can be built using docker/cloudbuild.yaml.
 Running it requires having the Google Python API client and Google Cloud Storage client installed:

 Example usage (run with `--help` for more about the arguments):